Types of Stock Risk Do any apply to your shares?

 Financial risk is the risk that a company will not have adequate cash flow to meet financial obligations.

 It is the additional stock risk a shareholder bears when a company uses debt in addition to equity financing.
-Companies that issue more debt instruments would have higher financial risk than companies financed mostly or entirely by equity.

 Sovereign risk is the risk that a country will not be able to honor its financial commitments.
 When a country defaults it can harm the performance of all other financial instruments in that country, as well as other countries.

-Legislative risk or regulatory risk is the risk that legislation by the government could significantly alter the business prospects of one or more companies, adversely affecting an investment holding in that company.
+Legislative risk or regulatory risk is the stock risk that legislation by the government could significantly alter the business prospects of one or more companies, adversely affecting an investment holding in that company.

-This may occur as a direct result of government action or by altering the demand patterns of the company's customers,
+This may occur as a direct result of government action or by altering the demand patterns of the company's customers.

 An example of an industry with high legislative risk is healthcare.
 Drug manufacturers and healthcare providers both must contend with many ongoing legislative issues related to government subsidies, insurance coverage and other customer payment issues.